 A Lost Giant, Reimagined

-With his ambitious new novel, ALL MAN’S LAND, D. László Conhaim mounts a vigorous tribute to Paul Robeson—singer, actor, activist, lawyer, athlete, author.
+With his "maverick" historical novel, ALL MAN’S LAND, D. László Conhaim mounts a vigorous tribute to Paul Robeson—singer, actor, activist, lawyer, athlete, author.
 A renaissance man who for five decades sang and spoke to the world, today this titan of the 20th century is all but forgotten.